au-research/raido/doc/security/app-user.md

 to app-users are ephemeral (current default expiry: 9 hours).

+# Possible integration of app-user with API clients

+Theoretically, we could create an OIDC flow to allow an integration client (i.e. redbox etc.) to be issued with api-tokens as an OIDC "access token" associated with individual users.

+This would allow us to identify the principal performing the action (instead of just "a redbox user").

+This could then be integrated with the (not yet implemented) raid audit history functionality.

 ### Future changes to api-token format

 We ought to rename the `EMAIL` claim to `IDENTITY`.